 1. Conventional tillage practice:

 This is the use of mechanical farm implements for the land preparation of the farm.
-It involves ploughing otherwise called primary tillage and harrowing also called secondary tillage.
+It involves plowing otherwise called primary tillage and harrowing also called secondary tillage.

-In ploughing, the soil is lacerated, lifted, shattered, twisted and disintegrated.
+In plowing, the soil is lacerated, lifted, shattered, twisted, and disintegrated.
 The weeds and stubble are incorporated into the soil to add fertility to the soil.
 The depth of the tillage varies from 10-30 cm.
-The implements used are mould board plough, disc plough, sub soil plough and chisel plough, they are usually powered by tractor or draft animals like cattle, donkey etc.
+The implements used are moldboard plow, disc plow, subsoil plow, and chisel plow, they are usually powered by tractors or draft animals like cattle, donkeys, etc.

-After the primary tillage comes the secondary tillage, this practise makes the soil finer and makes if fit for planting.
-In this practise, large lumps of soil produced during ploughing are broken into finer particles to make an even soil surface for planting seeds and seed beds preparation.
-It involves harrowing, pulverizing, raking and leveling large lumps of soil.
-The implements used are cultivator, harrows, clod crushers and leveling implements.
-They are powered by the use of tractor or draft animals.
-It makes the soil well aerated and provides a good rooting medium for the plant.
-Also the soil are well drained, it also gives a weed free seedbed, incorporates fertilizer and improves soil conditions.
+After the primary tillage comes the secondary tillage, this practice makes the soil finer and makes it fit for planting.
+In this practice, large lumps of soil produced during plowing are broken into finer particles to make an even soil surface for planting seeds and seedbed preparation.
+It involves harrowing, pulverizing, raking, and leveling large lumps of soil.
+The implements used are cultivators, harrows, clod crushers, and leveling implements.
+They are powered by the use of tractors or draft animals.
+It makes the soil well-aerated and provides a good rooting medium for the plant.
+Also, the soil is well-drained, it also gives a weed-free seedbed, incorporates fertilizer, and improves soil conditions.

-However, the soil is prone to erosion as ploughing removes the vegetation cover and exposes the soil to rainfall, wind and overland flow.
-The trampling of the implements or draft animals on the soil induces soil compaction which affects, negatively, soil aeration, water infiltration and microbial proliferation.
+However, the soil is prone to erosion as plowing removes the vegetation cover and exposes the soil to rainfall, wind, and overland flow.
+The trampling of the implements or draft animals on the soil induces soil compaction which affects, which negatively, soil aeration, water infiltration, and microbial proliferation.

 2. Minimum tillage practice: